ellenyim8/ellenyim8/README.md

 - Interests: Data Science, Cybersecurity, Web Development (Software Engineering)

 - I’m currently seeking for job interviews.
-Please reach out and connect with me for any entry to associate -level, full-time opportunities.
+Please reach out and connect with me for any entry to associate -level, full-time opportunities as an Administrative Assistant, Data Analyst, Web Developer, or Security Analyst.

 <h3 align="left">Connect with me:</h3>
 <p align="left">